 Ruby Wax is an American-born, long-time British citizen who is known to UK audiences primarily for her comedy writing, stand-up routines, TV performances, and her series of interviews with prominent (often controversial) people.
 Wax is also very open about her bipolar disorder, and her bouts of deep depression.
 In relation to this she contributed to the BBC Headroom project that ran for two years (2008-2010) for which she made a series of webcasts called “Ruby’s Room” addressing a range of topics surrounding mental (ill) health.
 The webcasts comprised factual information together with interviews with individuals experiencing the disorder under discussion; it was this Headroom series that the student nurses particularly drew attention to.
 Wax’s migration from comedienne to mental health educator and campaigner has become increasingly pronounced since my interview with the nurses: in 2013 Wax gained a Master’s degree in Mindfulness-Based Cognitive Therapy from Oxford University; she is a Visiting Professor in the School of Mental Health Nursing at the University of Surrey; in 2015 Wax was awarded an OBE (Order of the British Empire) for her services to mental health; and in 2016 she was awarded an Honorary Doctorate from the School of Psychology, University of East London.
 According to a BBC article announcing the OBE, ‘Mark Williams, of clinical psychology at the University of Oxford, said, “Ruby's campaigning reveals her rare skill of being able to speak of the deepest and most painful things with openness, wisdom and humor, bringing acute observations and fresh perspectives to a field that badly needs them” (bbc.co.uk, April 2015).
 Wax’s campaign style draws on, and is mediated through, her comedy persona while her mental health awareness promotion is presented through stand-up comedy routines as well as publications including Sane New World (2013) and A Mindfulness Guide for the Frazzled (2016).

-This chapter explores Wax’s TV celebrity persona to better understand why the student nurses I interviewed felt that Wax disrupts the glamorizing discourse of celebrity-with-mental illness, s, and to examine the relationship between Wax as comedienne and interviewer and her migration to mental health campaigner.
-I draw on Bahktinian notions of carnival to argue that unruly, transgressive, and risky performances are markers of Wax’s public identity and her celebrity persona I then draw on Driessens’ (2013) definitions of celebrity capital and symbolic capital to consider Wax’s migration from comedic performer and TV interviewer to prominent standard bearer for mental ill health suffers and anti-stigma campaigner.
+This chapter explores Wax’s TV celebrity persona to better understand howWax disrupts the glamorizing discourse of celebrity-with-mental illness, specifically examining the relationship between Wax as comedienne and interviewer, as well as her migration to mental health campaigner. rawing on Bahktinian notions of carnival to argue that unruly, transgressive, and risky performances are markers of Wax’s public identity and her celebrity persona I then draw on Driessens’ (2013) definitions of celebrity capital and symbolic capital to consider Wax’s migration from comedic performer and TV interviewer to prominent standard bearer for mental ill health suffers and anti-stigma campaigner.

 Carnival: unruly transgression and the grotesque